Super-brawl-team/epsilon/poincare/doc/layout.md

 ### VerticalOffset

+A `VerticalOffset` is related to the a layout positionned before or after him in the same rack.
+Let's call this layout the anchor of the `VerticalOffset`.

-When a Rack encounters a `VerticalOffset` while iterating over their children, it places it relatively to the anchor child height. `VerticalOffset` does nothing by itself.
+When a rack encounters a `VerticalOffset` while iterating over their children, it places it relatively it's anchor height. `VerticalOffset` does nothing by itself.

 The vertical offset has two properties (`isSubScript` and `isPrefix`) that respectively determine how to place it (up or down) and what is its anchor (previous or next layout).